settermjd/laminas-static-pages/README.md

 ## Getting Started

-To install the package, run `composer require settermjd/zend-expressive-static-pages`.
+To install the package, run `composer require settermjd/laminas-static-pages`.

-If you want to automate the enabling of the module when running `composer require/install/update`, then your project needs to use [zendframework/zend-component-installer].
+If you want to automate the enabling of the module when running `composer require/install/update`, then your project needs to use [laminas/laminas-component-installer].
 If it does, when the package is installed you'll be asked if you want to enable its ConfigProvider.
 Answer with `Y` and the package will be ready to use.

-If you don't use `zend-component-installer`, or for some reason or other can't, then ensure that `\StaticPages\ConfigProvider::class,` is in the `ConfigAggregator` list in `config/config.php`, as in the example below.
+If you don't use `laminas-component-installer`, or for some reason or other can't, then ensure that `\StaticPages\ConfigProvider::class,` is in the `ConfigAggregator` list in `config/config.php`, as in the example below.

 ```php
 $aggregator = new ConfigAggregator([